Best Phlebotomy Schools in Connecticut

 Note: Certification requirements can change.
 Always check with the certifying agency and your prospective employer before enrolling.

-Steps to Become a Phlebotomist in Connecticut
+Steps to become a phlebotomist in Connecticut

 1. Choose an accredited program - Look for state-approved schools or those recognized by national organizations.